Each of the reception, year one and year two classes has a full-time qualified teaching assistant, who supports the class teacher.

 At the end of year two, most children move automatically from the Infant department into the junior department.

 The curriculum is broad.
-There is an emphasis on the teaching of English, mathematics and science, but not at the expense of other subjects.
+There is an emphasis on the teaching of english, mathematics and science, with appropriate curriculum provision for foundation subjects.
 Music and the arts have a high profile.
-French, Spanish and German are taught in most year groups with an emphasis on oral work.
-All pupils are taught ICT by a specialist teacher and they have a weekly library lesson.
-Personal, Social and Health Education is taught.
+French and spanish are taught with an emphasis on oral work.
+All pupils are taught computing by a specialist teacher and they have a weekly library lesson.
+Personal, social and health education is also taught each week.

 The facilities are excellent.
-There is a computer room, as well as computers in all classrooms, a library with a computerised system, and dedicated rooms for music, science, art and design and technology.
+There is a computer room, as well as computers in all classrooms, chrome books and iPads, a library with a computerised system and dedicated rooms for music, science, art and design and technology.

 Infant and junior children have regular PE and swimming lessons, taught by specialist staff.
 Juniors also have weekly games lessons.
 The major sports are football, hockey, cricket, netball, athletics, cross country, tennis and swimming.
 Rugby is also taught.
 Teams compete regularly in tournaments and competitions.
 The standard of sport throughout the school is high.
 Matches against other schools are played during the week and on Saturday mornings.
-On a typical Saturday there are A, B and C team fixtures against other schools in football and hockey, giving as many children as possible the chance to represent the school.
+All children who wish to represent the school at sport are given the opportunity.

 In addition to having timetabled music lessons many children learn to play musical instruments, taught by visiting peripatetic teachers.
-Children regularly play in assemblies and choirs, and the orchestra and string groups also perform on a regular basis.
+Children regularly play in assemblies and choirs, and the orchestra, string groups and other groups also perform during the year.

 We hope that this brief information is useful and will provide you with an insight into the work your child will be doing this term.

-Should you require any further information please do not hesitate to speak to your child’s form teacher or to Mrs Claire Nichols, the curriculum coordinator.
+Should you require any further information please do not hesitate to speak to your child’s form teacher or to Mrs Claire Nichols, assistant head (curriculum).

 Visits to places of interest, both local and further afield, are regularly arranged for all children, as are visits to school by individuals and groups.
 All junior pupils have the opportunity to go on residential trips each year.